covelo12/Findings-ER/Findings.md

 We can see this file is trying to connect to some socket and using the extra libraries mentioned before, we can also see that the file is probably trying to manipulate the processes(**/proc/%d/fd/%d**) on the system and trying to create files on ram(**memfd_create**).

-## File analysis with ghidra
+## Ansibled analysis with ghidra

-This file flow is based on signal handlers and structures.
-The structure "DAT_00104190" is considered as a variable and its value will determine if the code will curl or will execute the pdf, as it is in an infinite cycle of sleeps until it detects the pdf and then runs the ReadFile functions.
-The first part of the code where a file ansibled.lock is deleted was the only one we couldn't find a reason to.
+The code flow is based on signal handlers and structures.
+The structure "DAT_00104190" is used as a global variable and its value determines whether the code will curl or execute the pdf.
+The code then enters an infinite loop of sleeps until it detects a pdf file, at which point it executes the ReadFile functions.

+The main function also executes a thread that listens for incoming connections on a port, reads the data and returns "Authentication verification failed" closing the File Descriptor sent by the connection.

+It is unclear why the file "ansibled.lock" is deleted at the beginning of the code.
+It is possible that this is a check to determine if the system is infected, which may be used later by the virus.

 ### Encrypt
 A function started at `0x001016da` that XOR's a second argument with the third and stores the result in the first.

 ![alt text](img/encript.png)
-### Threads
-The main function executes a thread that is always listening and waits for a connection to be made to a port reads it and saves it on a variable.

 ### Singal handler
 On memory address `00101b37`is a function that will be the handler of a signal.